artemdemo/morphing-carousel-ionic/readme.md

 ### Usage in modal

 In case you're using carousel in modal you will need to update it after opening modal.
-Use 'identifier' in order to access relevant carousel.
+Use 'identifier' attribute in order to access relevant carousel.

 You can update it by using helper factory $morphCarousel.
 Just inject it into controller and use update() method.